 14.6 Potential therapeutic value of dual adenosine compounds.

 Alexis A. Borisy, Grant R. Zimmermann and Joseph Lehár

 15.2 Drug synergies are statistically more context dependent.

 15.3 How a synergistic mechanism can lead to therapeutic selectivity.

 Part D: Case studies

-16 The discovery of sunitinib as a multitarget treatment of
+16 The discovery of sunitinib as a multitarget treatment of cancer

 Catherine Delbaldo, Camelia Colichi, Marie-Paule Sablin, Chantal Dreyer, Bertrand Billemont, Sandrine Faivre and Eric Raymond

 16.2 The discovery of sunitinib: from drug design to first evidences of clinical activity.

 16.6 Surrogate imaging techniques to capture vascular changes.